Teaching syntax or procedures to use in methodologies as strategies to teach & learn

 - Have students think of a title for their picture-word chart.
 (The teacher leads students to think about the “evidence” and information in their chart and about what they want to say about this information.)

-- Have student generate a sentence, sentences, or a paragraph directly related to their picture-word chart.
+- Have learners generate a sentence, sentences, or a paragraph directly related to their picture-word chart.

-- Students may classify group-generated sets of sentences.
+- Learners may classify group-generated sets of sentences.

 - The teacher models putting the sentences together into a good paragraph.